 Mark Brabant, Assessor

-- The investment report ending on January 12, 2022 was previously presented to the board.
+- Investment Report: the report ending on May 11, 2022 was previously presented to the board.

 Road Commissioner: Frank Sturm: